Ni'lin: History

-Ottoman era
+Ottoman period

-In 1517, Ni'lin was incorporated into the Ottoman Empire with the rest of Palestine, and in 1596 it appeared in the tax registers as being in the Nahiya of Ramla of the Liwa of Gaza.
+In 1517, Ni'lin was incorporated into the Ottoman Empire with the rest of Palestine.

+In 1552, Ni'lin was mentioned as an inhabited village.
+Haseki Hürrem Sultan, the favourite wife of Suleiman the Magnificent, endowed 18 carats of its the tax revenues to her charitable foundation, the Haseki Sultan Imaret in Jerusalem.
+Administratively, the village belonged to the sub-district of Ramla in the district of Gaza.
+In 1596 it appeared in the tax registers as being in the nahiya of Ramla of the liwa of Gaza.
 It had a population of 72 households, all Muslims.
 The villagers paid a fixed tax rate of 25% on agricultural products, including wheat, barley, summer crops, olive trees, fruit trees, goats, and/or beehives, and a press for olives or grapes, in addition to occasional revenues; a total of 3,500 akçe.
-All of the revenue went to a Waqf.
+All of the revenue went to a waqf.

-In 1838, it was noted as a Muslim village (called Na'lin) in the Ibn Humar area in the District of Er-Ramleh.
+In 1838, it was noted as a Muslim village called Na'lin in the Ibn Humar area in the district of Er-Ramleh.

-An Ottoman village list of about 1870 showed that Ni'lin had 156 houses and a population of 493, though the population count included only men.
+An Ottoman village list from 1870 showed that Ni'lin had 156 houses and a population of 493, though the population count included only men.
 It was described as bordering Deir Qaddis.

-In 1882, the PEF's Survey of Western Palestine described Ni'lin (called N'alin) as a "large village on high ground, surrounded by olives, and supplied by cisterns."
+In 1882, the PEF's Survey of Western Palestine described N'alin as a "large village on high ground, surrounded by olives, and supplied by cisterns."